peterbjorkmarker/jRIAppTS/README.md

 I recommend using the ASP.NET MVC 4 bundling feature for managing javascript files.

 <b>Latest changes:</b>
+<p>2014-05-17 Tested compilation with TS 1.0.1.
+Updated compiled javascript files in the demo.
+All is working.</p>
 <p>2014-04-09 Updated the final release.
 Restored the PostBuild event in jriapp.ts project as it was before.
 After installation of typescript 1.0 is
 needed a computer restart.
 After it the postbuild event does not need full path to tsc.exe.</p>
 <p>2014-04-08 Published final release testedf with ts 1.0.
 No bugs since last updates.
 Works like a swiss watch.</p>